 After the sermon we stand and recite the Nicene Creed, which is an affirmation of our faith.
-The Nicene Creed states the Church's teaching of God, Father, Son and Holy spirit.
+The Nicene Creed states the Church's teaching of God, Father, Son and Holy Spirit.
 The Creed expresses the faith of the whole Church.

 The Prayers of the People

-The prayers consist of two parts: the intercessions and the confession.
 The intercessions are how we ask for help and give thanks.
 Together, we pray for the Church, for world leaders, for ourselves, and for the departed.

 Next we kneel or stand for the confession.
 We ask God's forgiveness for those things we have done and left undone.
 We all need God's forgiveness, and we know that he will forgive us when we come to him in faith and love and true repentance.
 After the confession, the Priest says the words of Absolution, or forgiveness, assuring us that God has forgiven all those who have made a sincere confession of their sins.

 We greet one another joyfully in the spirit of friendship and reconciliation and in the love of God, exchanging the Peace with one another.

 The bread and wine (a gift of the people) are brought to the altar in preparation for the Holy Sacrament or Holy Communion.
 We sing a hymn as the collection plates are passed.
 The bread, wine and money offered at the Altar represent our lives, our work, our recreation, our families and our community.
 In other words, we offer to God all that we have and all that we do.
 This is called sddtewardship.